yoginderbagga/90DaysOfDevOps/2026/day-31/Dockerfile-and-images.md

 Identify the message printed after running this container; and write 2 lines about what you learned about this flow from Dockerfile -> Docker image ``simple-ubuntu:v1`` -> Eventually the container ``my-container``

 ## Task 2:

+Create a Dockerfile which uses all the Dockerfile instructions givne below.

 ## Task 3: